IABTechLab/deal-api/deal1.0.md

 <a name="object-buyerstatus"></a>
 ## Object: BuyerStatus

-Information about the buying seat where the Deal will be trafficked
+Information about the status of the deal at a seat level in the buying system.

 | Attribute | Type | Description |
 |-----------|------|-------------|